vivian1223/Vue3-vite-tailwind-jit-mode/README.md

         cd -
     ```
     * run `sh deploy.sh`
-* just underload or import the project to start using the  Tailwind JIT mode in the Vite & Vue 3
+* just download or import the project to start using the  Tailwind JIT mode in the Vite & Vue 3